TedTimbrell/TedTimbrell.github.io/_posts/2025-01-09-trying-and-failing-to-interpret-embeddings.md

 The rotation helps!
-Though, it only moves us 0.07 radians (4 degrees) closer.
+Though, it only moves the vector 0.07 radians (4 degrees) closer.

 ### Let's try with other gendered titles.

-Below we try with "prince" and "princess",
+Below I try with "prince" and "princess",

 ```python